This article explains the steps involved while using the SharePoint Online Migration API and the factors that influence migration speed at each phase.

 Planning is the key to optimizing your migration.
 Your goal when using the API is to try to have as many migration jobs running in parallel all the time to maximize your throughput.

 Some tools already do the splitting of the packages in a smart way and others leave it up to you to do the smart splitting of the jobs.
 It is important to look at the whole process and make sure to always address the bottleneck first.
 In some cases, the bottleneck will be their internet speed or the manual labor involved into preparing the content.
-When it comes to the API if you are planning to move more than 1TB, Microsoft supports can enable more jobs to be ran in parallel for a short duration.

 There will still be a limit to how many jobs can be run against the same site collection.
 This is why it is very important to run parallel jobs against different site collections as much as possible.
 You should make sure to have pre partitioned your site collections so that your content is evenly spread out.